nkabrown/polyptych/README.md

 Sickness is the law of the living.

 Calling it the "Chinese Virus" hides the fact of our common humanity. "...the vision of the [stricken's suffering] could certainly still say a great deal to those who know how to look at it and do not recoil before what it shows of our common humanity."

+How does internationalist solidarity compare to this biblical notion of common humanity?

+"This may be an extinction event for small businesses and franchises." – Mike Davis

+Note parallels between "flow" and one of the principles from Daniel Willingham's book _Why Don't Students Like School?_ that “People are naturally curious, but we are not naturally good thinkers; unless the cognitive conditions are right, we will avoid thinking.”
+I paraphrase the point of this principle as "Setting yourself up for success is important because you will only continue if your cognitve work is successful."
+While "flow [which occurs] when a person's skills are fully involved in overcoming a challenge that is just about manageable."